-The church’s foundation was laid in 1848, but according to some accounts, the construction was completed within the next 10 years.
+The church’s foundation was laid in 1848, but according to some accounts, the construction was completed over the next 10 years.
 The majestic building also houses the Bishop of Multan and is considered an important historical monument by visitors and locals alike.

 In 2013, the Pakistan Army worked with the civil society of Multan to renovate St. Mary’s Cathedral.
 The revocation cost more than 5 million rupees at the time.